The-Mu-Foundation/Mutorials/CODE_OF_CONDUCT.md

 and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+Under these ideals we commit to a set of *Mu Ideals*:
+- To create a free, adaptive science trainer
+- To gather a community of passionate, science-loving problem solvers and writers
+- To build a sustainable, self-perpetuating non-profit organization

 ## Our Standards